 Look For Warning Signs

 Your biggest threat now is your mental and emotional state.
-The most common warning sign that causes relapse is the state you are in – when you cant differentiate right from wrong and make incorrect decisions.
+The most common warning sign that causes relapse is the state you are in – when you can’t differentiate right from wrong and make incorrect decisions.
 But that doesn’t happen instantly, there are multiple signs that indicate that you are on the verge of a relapse.

 - You start following the pattern that you had before and find it to be more comforting and to your liking.
 A change in attitude might be the next thing you observe, suddenly, staying sober would lose its charm and you’d want to go back.

 - An increase in stress might also become a major contributing factor, it could be because of the little thing building up and your body not adjusting to the real world.
-The real issue is not seeking help when the small issues tend to become a problem.
+The real issue is not seeking help when small issues tend to become a problem.

 Find Relapse Triggers Beyond The Obvious

 It is common to create a connection with things, people, and items you used during your addiction.
 You might have a hand-me-down flask or pipe that signifies historical importance.
-Or you might associate drinking and party together with a friend or an ex-lover.
+Or you might associate drinking and partying together with a friend or an ex-lover.
 All of these items and people pose a threat to your sobriety, even if you think they don’t.

 Ideally, it is best practice to avoid those things intentionally.
-You can decide to cut some people out of your life, and ask your peers or support group people to hide triggering items away from you till you are physically and mentally ready to be reintroduced to them.
+You can decide to cut some people out of your life and ask your peers or support group people to hide triggering items away from you till you are physically and mentally ready to be reintroduced to them.